 Funded by / Ownership

 Emerging Europe does not openly disclose ownership and funding.
-Andrew Wrobel is the “founding partner”of Emerging Europe and they list these companies as their partners.
-Revenue appears to be derived from advertising, however there may be other sources of funding that is not disclosed.
+Andrew Wrobel is the “founding partner” of Emerging Europe and they list these companies as their partners.
+Revenue appears to be derived from advertising, however, there may be other sources of funding that are not disclosed.

 Analysis / Bias